Frequently Asked Questions

-A speedkey is used in lieu of a project or grant number.
-It is a five-digit numeric or alphanumeric code used to charge purchasing, travel, payroll, and other expenses.
-All accounts on an award have a unique speedkey.
-Charges should be applied to the correct funding source as described in the proposal/award.
+A grant number is used to charge purchasing, travel, payroll, and other expenses.
+All accounts on an award have a unique grant.
+Please note that an award may have multiple grants, and charges should be applied to the correct funding source as described in the proposal/award.

 What is the difference between a "fixed price" award and a "cost reimbursable" award?

 When a sponsor funds a PI with a fixed price award, UNO receives the full award amount if the specific terms of the award are met.
 UNO will retain any funds not spent in the course of the project.

 When a sponsor funds a PI with a cost reimbursable award, UNO invoices the sponsor based on the actual expenses charged to the award by the PI.
 UNO will only receive the full award amount if allowable expenses are posted equaling the full award.

 Why do I need to know the start and end date of my award?